 Regular dandruff is the result of overactive skin reproduction.
 As a person loses skin cells the body regrows them every four weeks.
 Often times the body starts producing skin cells at a much more accelerated rate, leaving excessive skin cells that die off and peel off the skin.
 These mounds of flaked skin are clearly visible and could be an indication you need to visit the Dermatologist or health care professional.
 Dry, itchy and flaky skin can leave someone with painful, irritated spots on their head.
 A severe case may be warning signs of a more serious condition such as eczema or psoriasis.
 Extreme cases leave sufferers with cracked, blotchy skin and painful, bleeding sore on their heads.
 Another cause for dandruff is the overuse or misuse of hair products.
 Make sure to read the labels and use beauty products as directed.

 The tricky thing abouthead lice is that a single louse can invade a person’s scalp and start laying eggs.
 By the time these eggs hatch, start to feed and begin laying their own eggs, several weeks can pass by.
 This means that signs and visible symptoms of head lice take up to 4-6 weeks to manifest sometimes after the initial infection.
 The average head has 15-30 active adult head lice once the problem is really noticed.
 By this time, you will see a large number of nits on the head, and red bumps and irritations from biting the scalp for food.
-Using a nitpicking comb, available at Lice Clinics of America, is an important tool to help you carefully sift out possible nits or head lice, rinse them off into a bowl of water, and clearly be able to see what you are dealing with.
+Using a nitpicking comb, available at Lice Clinics of Texas, is an important tool to help you carefully sift out possible nits or head lice, rinse them off into a bowl of water, and clearly be able to see what you are dealing with.

 What Treatment Options Are Recommended for Dandruff & Head Lice?